vnvo/prensio/README.md

 ## Usage Recommendations
 Given the flexibility provided with Prensio, it is important to be careful with that degree of freedom.
 - Consider keeping your transformation logic as simple as possible.
 It is very easy to get confused and shoot yourself in the foot with a big js code
-- It is tempting to enrich the event on the spot using the transformer, be mindful about the trade offs between performance, reliability and maintainability
+- It is tempting to enrich the event on the spot using the transformer, be mindful about the trade offs between performance, reliability and maintainability.
 - Depending on your tolerance level, conside running one pipeline in each Prensio instance
 - [more to come]